You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Everyone can explore the Camel Trail

-Special Bikes: Accessibility Bike Hire On The Camel Trail.
+Good accessibility, enhanced when using the special cycles available: Accessibility Bike Hire On The Camel Trail.
 Everyone can enjoy the Camel Trail's wonderful views and wildlife with specialized equipment such as adaptive cycles and the new wheelchair bike.

 Easy Access: The premises and forecourt have direct, step-free and traffic-free access to the Camel Trail and toilets are a stones throw away and on the Camel Trail.
 Parking is very close and easily accessible.